BEFORE YOU GO...

 Incorporating robust measures for identity verification and background screening of customers allows banks and FinTech firms to prevent their financial processes and accounts from being affected by illicit activities.

 The UK has more than one law and legal act to ensure AML compliance in its financial sector.
-The first and oldest law is the Proceeds of Crime Act of 2002, which lists three main money laundering offences:
+The first and oldest law is the Proceeds of Crime Act of 2002, which lists three main money laundering offenses:

 - Concealing, disguising, converting, transferring, or removing criminal property from England and Wales or from Scotland or Northern Ireland (Section 327).